phan-t/cas-socialabs/_posts/2019-05-23-module4-bootstrapping-cloud-init.md

 ```

 #### Challenge
-- By default Apache doesn't start automatically, see if you can add attributes to 'Cloud-init' to start Apache.
+- By default Apache doesn't start automatically, see if you can add attributes to 'Cloud-init' to start Apache
 - Install Telegraf agent to push Operating System metrics to Wavefront

 ##### Challenge Hints